 Born in Yorkshire in 1958, I grew up in Warwickshire, which is Shakespeare and Tolkien country.
 Partly from the example of my parents, who cared for others and worked for their welfare, I learned that ‘what makes others tick’ is far more interesting than competing.
 That lesson was reinforced by the negative example of the traditional, elitist boys’ school I attended, which was all about competing and winning.
-Far from being warm and nurturing, it was highly competitive and disciplinarian – with psychological and physical punishment part of daily school life – rather than warm and nurturing.
-Raised to be ‘a good Christian’, I lost my faith at age 13, though the compassionate, non-violent example of Jesus continued to inspire me.
-In my teens, I learned from leading English socialists such as George Orwell and Tony Benn that it is solidarity and working for the common good that gives life meaning.
+Far from being warm and nurturing, it was highly competitive and disciplinarian — with psychological and physical punishment regularly on the menu.
+Raised to be ‘a good Christian’, I became an atheist at age 13, though the compassion and non-violence of Jesus continued to inspire me.
+In my teens, I learned from prominent English socialists such as George Orwell and Tony Benn that it is solidarity and working for the common good that gives life meaning.

-I first came to the Netherlands in 1980, having failed the final year of my engineering degree — because I was too busy partying!
+I first came to the Netherlands in 1980, having failed the final year of my engineering degree — I was too busy partying!
 Unemployment was rife in Margaret Thatcher’s not-so-United Kingdom, but work was easy to find here in the Netherlands.
 I had planned to save from my earnings and then travel overland to India.
 However, I was sidetracked by love in the form of a beautiful and intriguing Dutch woman who managed the job agency I worked through.
-We were young firebrands and soon discovered a shared desire to work in ‘Third World development’ in Africa, inspired by Steve Biko, Nelson Mandela and Pan-African Socialism.
+Young firebrands, we soon discovered a shared desire to work in ‘Third World development’ in Africa, inspired by Steve Biko, Nelson Mandela and Pan-African Socialism.
 This motivated me to return to England and complete my studies cum laude.
 We then married and travelled overland across Africa before working for three years at a technical secondary school in stunning northern Tanzania, at the foot of Kilimanjaro.

 Living and working there was challenging and there were many dilemmas.
 Widespread corruption, oppression, rivalry and suspicion stifled cooperation and progress.
 And there was the pervasive threat of violence.
 To cut a long story short, I returned to Utrecht in the late 1980s, culture-shocked, disillusioned with humanity and with my marriage in crisis.